hannahbennett27/BE-FT-Northcoders-News/README.md

 4. Using the integrated terminal in your chosen program, install all dependencies by entering `npm install`.
 A list of all requirements can be found in the `package.json` file; separated by `development` and `non-development dependencies`.

-5. In order to utilise the enclosed MongoDB database, ensure `mongod` is running on your local machine (NB: Run `$ mongod` from a separate command line and leave it running in the background, ensuring you are using the correct repository folder in your terminal first).
+5. In order to utilise the enclosed MongoDB database, ensure `mongod` is running on your local machine (NB: Run `$ mongod` in a separate command line and leave it running in the background, ensuring you are using the correct repository folder in your terminal first).

 ## **Seed Setup Instructions**